-[Extra] Exciting Sleepover
+[V1EX] Exciting Sleepover

 That evening, upon returning home, Marquis Highown received a report from his butler in the entrance hall.